Trump says he would rather have cruise ship passengers stay on ship

 ATLANTA (Reuters) - President Donald Trump said on Friday he would rather have passengers on a cruise ship, which was denied entry to San Francisco over coronavirus concerns, remain on board the vessel.

-But Trump said he would let others make the decision whether to allow the passengers to leave the Diamond Princess ship, where 35 people have reported flu-like symptoms.
+But Trump said he would let others make the decision whether to allow the passengers to leave the Grand Princess ship, where 35 people have reported flu-like symptoms.

 “I’d rather have them stay on, personally, but I fully understand if they want to take them off,” Trump told reporters after touring the Centers for Disease Control and Prevention in Atlanta.